What is SEO and do I even need it?

 You don’t pay for people clicking on your listing and visiting your website.

-If you’d like to discuss how to use SEO to effectively grow your business, hit the button below and let’s have a no-obligation chat.
+If you’d like to discuss how to use SEO to effectively grow your business, hit the button below and let’s up a completely free, no-obligation SEO Health Check.

 I also regularly post helpful (well… hopefully they’re helpful) guides and How-To’s so you can do a lot of the basics yourself without having to pay an SEO agency or freelancer.